The Perfect Intro Formula – How to Grab them at 'Hello'

 If you’ve ever struggled with your introductions, then you will love this five-step formula for perfect intros!

-Before becoming a home-business success coach, I worked in marketing and communications for more than 20 years.
+Before becoming a business coach, I worked in marketing and communications for more than 20 years.
 The last eight of these I was a communications consultant and trainer.
-I developed this formula to create simple engaging introductions and I’m delighted to share it with you – so here goes!

 Step one – write your first paragraph last